Financial assistance

 You are entitled to information, advice and guidance regardless of whether you qualify for financial assistance.

-You can also apply for support with bills you must pay to prevent necessary services, such as electricity, etc., from being disconnected.
+- bills you must pay to prevent necessary services, such as electricity, etc., from being disconnected

 You use the application for financial assistance if you need help in an emergency.